 You can choose to take the amount of any qualified foreign taxes paid during the year as a credit or as a deduction.
 To choose the deduction, you must itemize deductions on Form 1040, Schedule A.pdf.
-To choose the foreign tax credit, you generally must complete Form 1116.pdf and attach it to your Form 1040.pdf or Form 1040NR.pdf.
+To choose the foreign tax credit, you generally must complete Form 1116.pdf and attach it to your Form 1040.pdf (along with Form 1040, Schedule 3.pdf, Nonrefundable Credits) or Form 1040NR.pdf.
 You must choose either the foreign tax credit or itemized deduction for all foreign taxes paid or accrued during the year.
 This is an annual choice.

 If you're a cash basis taxpayer, you can only take the foreign tax credit in the year you pay the qualified foreign tax unless you elect to claim the foreign tax credit in the year the taxes are accrued.
 Once you make this election, you can't switch back to claiming the taxes in the year paid in later years.